viktorbezdek/awesome-github-projects/README.md

 ## Jupyter Notebook

+- [mrdbourke/pytorch-deep-learning](https://github.com/mrdbourke/pytorch-deep-learning) - Materials for the Learn PyTorch for Deep Learning: Zero to Mastery course.
 - [Portkey-AI/gateway](https://github.com/Portkey-AI/gateway) - A Blazing Fast AI Gateway.
 Route to 200+ LLMs with 1 fast & friendly API.
 - [roboflow/notebooks](https://github.com/roboflow/notebooks) - Examples and tutorials on using SOTA computer vision models and techniques.
 Learn everything from old-school ResNet, through YOLO and object-detection transformers like DETR, to the latest models like
 - [sandeco/prompts](https://github.com/sandeco/prompts) -